vitiral/triforth/typeforth.md

 other forth code and optimizing code when necessary.

 Types are specified in a few forms:
 - `: myFun { flag u:index &MyArray:arr | u:i -- d }` this is a fairly
   standard usage.
 This function accepts an unsigned cell (index), a MyArray _pointer_ (&) and a flag.
 It also has a local unsigned int named `i`.
 Only the first two inputs and the local variable are named, they can be accessed by name within the function.
 The flag is left on the stack but is still part of the word signature.
 Note: "&" prefix specifies a reference.
-  - `: myVFun { u:index &{ Vec+Debug }:v -- d }` this accepts the vref
+- `: myVFun { u:index &vt{ Vec+Debug }:v -- d }` this accepts the vref
   (virtual reference) `v` which must contain the `Vec` and `Debug` interfaces in it's vtable.
 All vrefs are represented as `( vt ref )` on the stack, with the vt being the address of the vtable and ref being a reference (pointer) to the data.
 - `: tswap { generic }`: the input and output are generic.
-The documentation for tswap is `( Ta Tb -- Tb Ta )`.
+The documentation for tswap is `( A B -- B A )`.
 It achieves this by programatically inspecting the typestack for the size of the top two types and writes this code into the function being compiled.
 It then alters the typestack appropriately as well.
 In typeforth, generics are a Simple Matter of Programming type manipulation.
 With it you can create generic map/filter/etc constructs, generic datatypes and many more things.
+- `: mapu { &u:addr u:count '{ u -- u }:f }` this accepts the xt `f` which will
+  presumably be executed over `count` values in `addr`
 - `: main { clear -- }`: `clear` means the function expects an empty stack.
 - `: clear { * -- }`: '*' is reserved for consuming the ENTIRE stack.
 Words of
   this type can only be used at the highest level or in functions that expect an empty stack (i.e. `{ clear -- ... }` or other functions that clear the stack.
 - `: myOptimizedFunction { nocheck: u -- u }`: the function is not
   type-checked, allowing for doing crazy things in LOOP/IF and using R> etc.
   You cannot use local variables in nocheck functions.

-- When a word is compiled into the dictionary it encounters the `{ ... }` signature.
+When a word is compiled into the dictionary it encounters the `{ ... }` signature.
 It encodes the type indexes found into the tstack (type-stack, a separate stack or an arena-allocated memory area) and creates a checkpoint.

-- While compiling a word, it keeps track of the type-stack by comparing and popping the xts of the inputs and pushing the xts of the outputs.
+While compiling a word, it keeps track of the type-stack by comparing and popping the xts of the inputs and pushing the xts of the outputs.
 It ensures that the values are kept consistent throughout.

-  - Conceptually, when an xt is "compiled" into a word the compiler will also pop/push the _types_ onto the typestack -- throwing an error if things don't match.
+When an xt is "compiled" into a word the compile-time code for that xt will also pop/push the _types_ onto the typestack -- throwing an error if things don't match.

 - IF+ELSE+THEN or SWITCH statements are regarded as "block" and are handled thusly:
   - BLOCKSTART pushes the BLOCKSTART xt onto the block stack followed by a snapshot (copy) of the current type-stack.